tidecoin/tidecoin/README.md

 ### What makes Tidecoin quantum-resistant?

-Tidecoin replaces Bitcoin's ECDSA with FALCON-512, a lattice-based digital signature scheme selected by NIST for post-quantum standardization (Draft FIPS 206 / FN-DSA).
+Tidecoin replaces Bitcoin's ECDSA with Falcon-512, a lattice-based digital signature scheme selected by NIST for post-quantum standardization (Draft FIPS 206 / FN-DSA).
 The underlying hard problem — Short Integer Solution (SIS) over NTRU lattices — has no known efficient quantum algorithm.
-All five supported signature schemes (FALCON-512, FALCON-1024, ML-DSA-44, ML-DSA-65, ML-DSA-87) are NIST-standardized.
+Tidecoin also supports a height-gated upgrade path to Falcon-1024 and the finalized FIPS 204 ML-DSA parameter sets.

-### How does FALCON-512 compare to Bitcoin's ECDSA?
+### How does Falcon-512 compare to Bitcoin's ECDSA?

-FALCON-512 produces 666-byte signatures versus ECDSA's 71 bytes, but provides security against both classical and quantum attacks.
-The classical security level is 2^113+ (lattice reduction) compared to ECDSA's 2^128 (Pollard's rho), while ECDSA is completely broken by Shor's quantum algorithm.
-FALCON-512 has the smallest signature size of any lattice-based post-quantum scheme.
+Falcon-512 produces 666-byte padded signatures versus ECDSA's roughly 71-byte DER signatures, but ECDSA is broken by Shor's quantum algorithm once cryptographically relevant quantum computers exist.
+Falcon-512 is a NIST PQC winner with compact lattice signatures and QROM security under the hardness of SIS over NTRU lattices.

 ### Can I mine Tidecoin with a CPU?

 Yes.
 Tidecoin uses the YespowerTIDE algorithm, a memory-hard proof-of-work specifically designed for CPU mining.
 No specialized hardware (ASICs or GPUs) is required, enabling fair distribution.

-### Is FALCON the same as NIST's FN-DSA?
+### Is Falcon the same as NIST's FN-DSA?

 Yes.
-FALCON (Fast Fourier Lattice-based Compact Signatures over NTRU) is the algorithm selected by NIST and being standardized as FN-DSA under Draft FIPS 206.
-Tidecoin is the only production blockchain using FALCON-512 as its primary signature scheme since genesis.
+Falcon (Fast Fourier Lattice-based Compact Signatures over NTRU) is the algorithm selected by NIST and being standardized as FN-DSA under Draft FIPS 206.
+Tidecoin has used Falcon-512 as its active mainnet signature scheme since genesis.

 ### What is PQHD?